leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/constraints/introduction.rst

 .. _bpy.types.RigidBodyConstraint.breaking_threshold:

 Threshold
-   Impulse strength that needs to be reached before constraint breaks.
+   Impulse strength that needs to be reached before the constraint breaks.

 .. _bpy.types.RigidBodyConstraint.use_limit: